 Sexual Abuse

-It’s important that, as professionals, we can identify and respond to concerns of sexual abuse.
-Although this page provides brief information, it’s important that you also seek further advice.
+Everyone working directly or indirectly with children must be able to identify the signs and respond to concerns of child sexual abuse.
+While this page provides brief information, you should also seek further advice.

 “Sexual abuse involves forcing or enticing a child or young person to take part in sexual activities, not necessarily involving a high level of violence, whether or not the child is aware of what is happening.”